WHAT WE DO

 Kevin's family has been ranching in the Mother Lode for generations.
 He attended Amador High School and then went on to UC Davis where he studied Political Science and Economics.
 After college Kevin returned home and took a job at the local sawmill.
 During this time he also traveled and worked extensively in Europe, Asia , Africa and Latin America.
 Kevin currently manages real estate holdings and advises or serves on seven for profit and non-profit boards.

 Susan Bragstad, Director - Amador City

 Susan is a retired architect and current olive farmer and olive oil producer.
 Susan was formerly a city council-member in Amador City, as well as the vice mayor, mayor, and treasurer.

 Chris Wright, President - Calaveras County

-Christopher Wright grew up in rural Calaveras County in the Sierra Nevada where his family has owned land for four generations.
+Christopher Wright grew up in rural Calaveras County where his family has owned land for four generations.
 He spent his childhood hunting, fishing and hiking in the Mokelumne River Watershed.
-During this time, he developed a commitment to preserving the environment as well as a determination to improve the well-being of people living in the Sierra Nevada.
 He continues to live in Calaveras with his wife and two children.
-Chris received a Bachelor’s Degree from Humboldt State University where he studied Natural Resources, Planning and Environmental Conservation.
-He worked in county government as a planner for Mendocino County and returned to Calaveras to work as the first executive director of the Foothill Conservancy where he fought to protect, restore, and sustain the natural and human environment in his childhood home.
+Chris received a Bachelor’s Degree from Humboldt State University where he studied Natural Resource Communication.
 Elected in 2012, Chris served on Calaveras County Board of Supervisors until January of 2017.
-Christopher currently runs a small nonprofit Sierra CPR, working to conserve, protect and restore the "Range of Light".

 Website Created & Hosted by